 Reviews are a sore point for Amazon.
 They are incredibly important for the buyer-centric platform, as they give social verification for the quality of products and their sellers.
 At the same time, the countless possibilities for fraudulent sellers to tamper with reviews have caused Amazon many sleepless nights.

 Throughout the last couple of years, Amazon updated their TOS many times to counteract fake reviews.
-While this makes tampering harder, it has also increased the barrier for new products to enter the market:
+While this makes tampering harder, it has also increased the barrier for the products to enter the market:

-That’s why we also added a breakdown of the most effective strategy we know.
+We’ve added a breakdown of the most effective strategy we know.
 It won’t be easy and it won’t be for free.
 But it has worked.

-Do’s: Ask for a review in a neutral way
+Do: Ask for a review in a neutral way

 - Offer an incentive in return for a review